 The black-tie celebration drew legislators, business leaders, community advocates, and longtime supporters of the nonprofit, all gathered to honor the center's mission of serving Vietnamese and minority seniors across metro Atlanta — and to help secure its future.

 The evening was nothing short of spectacular.
 Guests were treated to a rich tapestry of Vietnamese culture through a series of live performances, traditional and contemporary dances, and authentic Vietnamese cuisine.
-From the iconic Lion Dance to live music and cultural storytelling, the gala offered attendees a vibrant, immersive experience that underscored the beauty and depth of Vietnamese heritage.
+From live music and cultural storytelling to a vibrant Vietnamese pop-up marketplace featuring clothing, skincare products, traditional fabrics, and jewelry, the gala offered attendees a fully immersive experience that underscored the beauty and depth of Vietnamese heritage.
+A private auction was also held, with all proceeds benefiting the center's daily programs and services.

-A Landmark Gift of $328,000 from the Community Foundation for Northeast Georgia
+$328,000 Raised and Secured Through a Donor-Advised Fund at the Community Foundation for Northeast Georgia

-“I am deeply appreciative of the generous donation by the Community Foundation of Northeast Georgia to our Center,” said Tran.
+“I am deeply appreciative of the generous donation by the community and thank you Community Foundation Northeast Georgia for assisting our Center,” said Tran.
 “It will help us tremendously in providing better services to the seniors in the community.”

 The gala also paid tribute to Wayne Mason, a towering figure in Gwinnett County's history and a pioneer in the region's economic and civic development.
 Mason's career in public service spans more than six decades.
 In the 1970s, he served on and later led the Gwinnett County Board of Commissioners, championing initiatives that transformed the county from a rural community into the internationally recognized, ethnically diverse hub it is today.